Charles T. O'Ferrall

-Charles Triplett "Trip" O'Ferrall (October 21, 1840 – September 22, 1905) was a Virginian politician who served as a U.S. Representative from 1883 to 1894 and as the 42nd Governor of Virginia from 1894 to 1898.
+Charles Triplett "Trip" O'Ferrall (October 21, 1840 – September 22, 1905) was a Virginia lawyer, judge and politician who fought as a cavalry officer in the Confederate States Army, then served as a U.S. Representative from 1883 to 1894 and as the 42nd Governor of Virginia from 1894 to 1898.

 Early and family life

 Charles O'Ferrall was born in Brucetown, Virginia (then in Frederick County, Virginia, now near Berkeley Springs, West Virginia) to John and Jane Laurens Green O'Ferrall.
-His father was an innkeeper and former member of the Virginia General Assembly who was elected Clerk of Court of Morgan County in 1851.
-O'Ferrell was educated in the local schools.
+His father was an innkeeper and former member of the Virginia General Assembly who was elected Clerk of Court of Morgan County in 1851, and trained his son for the job, which as described below, he received at age 17 due to his father's unexpected death.
+Meanwhile, O'Ferrell received an education appropriate to his class in local private schools, since Virginia had no public schools until after the American Civil War.

+Personal life

-While recovering from a wound during the Battle of Upperville in the American Civil War in Enterprise, Mississippi, O'Ferrall met Annie Hand, whom he married on February 8, 1865, before returning to active duty.
+While recovering from one of his wounds in the American Civil War as described below, in Enterprise, Mississippi, O'Ferrall met Annie Hand, whom he married on February 8, 1865, before returning to active duty.
 They had two children.
-After her death, he married Jennie Wickliff Knight (1846–1908) in 1881, with whom he had four more children, and who survived him.
+After her death, he married Jennie Wickliff Knight in 1881, with whom he had four more children.